 Aren’t horses ‘exploited’ to race?

-Some people believe that thoroughbred racing exploits animals for gambling, financial gain and entertainment.
+Some people believe that thoroughbreds are exploited for gambling, financial gain and entertainment.

 It is true that horse racing relies on the thoroughbred racehorse; without the horse, there is no horse racing or gambling on horse racing.
 However, if this is to be framed as ‘exploitation’, then the role of any animal bred for a human requirement in modern society needs to also be questioned.